 Most patients who have successfully used neurofeedback therapy to treat mental health disorders will achieve long-term relief from the majority of their symptoms.
 The brain training becomes an ingrained skill that is reinforced every day.
 However, follow-up treatment may be necessary for you if you have experienced a setback due to a crisis or trauma.
 Follow-ups may also be necessary for individuals with a brain injury or other degenerative condition.

 Take the first step towards healing with Neuroscience Institute

 Retraining your brain to increase or decrease certain wave activity may result in temporary side effects during treatment.
 Side effects tend to be more intense during initial treatment sessions, or if other neurological conditions are present, but lessen over time.
 These effects include:

 - Feelings of panic

 - Low energy

 If you experience side effects during treatment, is important to let your provider know.
 Treatment can be adjusted to accommodate any issues and make your experience more comfortable.

 Finding effective treatment for your chronic mental health conditions doesn’t have to leave you feeling hopeless.
+We also accept Horizon Blue Cross Blue Shield insurance for those who qualify.
 If you have wondered what is neurofeedback therapy and how it can work for you, contact Neuroscience Research Institute.
 Our team of multidisciplinary professionals have been treating complex mental health conditions for years.
 We are here to help you find healing and help restore you back to health.